NL-BioImaging/biomero/README.md

 # Slurm jobs

 ## Generating jobs
-By default, `omero_slurm_client` will generate basic slurm jobs for each workflow, based on the metadata provided in `descriptor.json` and a [job template](./resources/job_template.sh).
+By default, `biomero` will generate basic slurm jobs for each workflow, based on the metadata provided in `descriptor.json` and a [job template](./resources/job_template.sh).
 It will replace `$PARAMS` with the (non-`cytomine_`) parameters given in `descriptor.json`.
 See also the [Parameters](#parameters) section below.

 ## How to add your own Slurm job